RIAPS/riaps-integration/riaps-bbbruntime/README.md

 	Password:  riaps
 	```

-# Update RIAPS Packages on Existing BBBs
+# Update RIAPS Platform Packages on Existing BBBs

-1. Download the RIAPS releases (riaps-release.tar.gz found at https://github.com/RIAPS/riaps-integration/releases), unzip it and change into that directory in the command line window.

-2. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-bbbruntime/riaps_install_bbb.sh) to the BBB
+1. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-bbbruntime/riaps_install_bbb.sh) to the BBB

-3. Run the update script
+2. Run the update script

 	```
 	$ sudo apt-get update
 	$ ./riaps_install_bbb.sh 2>&1 | tee install-riaps-update-bbb.log
 	```
+Note:  If you want to update the SSH keys after building the BBB images, remove the existing keys from ~/.ssh/ and /usr/local/riaps/keys/.
+Then repeat steps 4-8 of the "Installation of RIAPS on Pre-configured BBB" instructions.

 # Helpful Hints